lbelzile/math80667a/docs/03-completely_randomized_trials.md

 Special care must be taken whenever group testing is used, and blocking for potential impacts can salvage an analysis.

 What is the impact of dependence between measurements?
 Heuristically, correlated measurements carry less information than independent ones.
 In the most extreme case, there is no additional information and measurements are identical.
 The reason why this makes a difference is the following: the denominator of the $F$-test is the sample variance, which is based on the within sum of squares divided by $n-K$.
-If each observation is counted 10 times, say, then the real number of measurements is $n$ but the $F$ statistic gets multiplied by a factor 10.^[The null distribution also more changes, but for $n$ large the impact is less than that of the scaling since the $F(d_1, d_2)$ distribution is approximately $\chi^2(d_1)$ when $d_2$ is large.]
+If each observation is counted 10 times, say, then the real number of measurements is $n$ but the $F$ statistic gets multiplied by a factor 10.^[The null distribution also changes with the sample size, but for $n$ large the impact is less than that of the scaling since the $F(d_1, d_2)$ distribution is approximately $\chi^2(d_1)$ when $d_2$ is large.]